 Yep, you read that right.

 - Flour – you only need all-purpose flour to prepare this Finnish pancakes recipe.

 - Egg – medium-sized egg (63 to 73 grams) must be at room temperature.

-- Milk – full cream milk is excellent for this recipe.
+- Milk – full cream milk is excellent for making these baked pancakes.

-- Butter – unsalted butter is what I used, so remember the amount of salt if you are using salted butter.
+- Butter – unsalted butter is what I generally use, so remember the amount of salt if you are using salted butter.

 Using a large mixing bowl, sift flour and salt (photo 1).

-Add egg and half of milk (photo 2).
+Add egg and half of the milk (photo 2).